0n11san/liri-node/README.md

-# liri-node
+# liri-node-app
-liri js app that follows the spec outlined by GWU
+liri node app that follows the spec outlined by GWU (below)

 # LIRI Bot